Insurance Terms and Conditions for Home Buyer's Insurance (PLUS)

 1.1 Who is covered by the insurance policy

 The insurance policy applies to the person that is named on the insurance certificate and their household (hereinafter referred to as the Insured Party).
 By household is meant up to two adults who live together and are married or in a marriage-like relationship, as well as any children living in the home on a full- or part-time basis under the age of 20.
-In the event of a dispute or conflict of interest between members of the household, the insurance shall only apply to the individual named on the insurance certificate.

 1.2 Insurance Duration